 This type of foam can be produced in different densities to achieve the desired impact resistance by being more flexible or rigid.
 This foam can also be customized in different sizes and colors and cut into all shapes and sizes.
 This is possible through a CNC cutting service as well as cutting, gluing, laminating and foam thinning services.

-Protective polyethylene foam is resistant to chemicals and moisture, making it ideal for providing additional protection for sensitive items such as medical devices.
+Protective polyethylene foam is resistant to chemicals and moisture, making it ideal for providing additional protection for sensitive items such as medical devices when used in medical packaging applications.

 Creopack: the protective foam specialist